 If you have poor credit, you may be offered a loan but at a considerably higher interest rate.
 This will still be preferable to payday loans or doorstep lenders, whose interest rates can reach into the thousands, but you should shop around and use comparison websites to ensure that you get the most affordable loan for your circumstances.

 You could also consider joining your local credit union.
 As not-for-profit organisations, they often provide low-interest loans to their members, and they’ll only lend what they feel you can afford to borrow.

 With any personal loan, you should avoid securing it against your home until you take independent financial advice.
 The rates may be lower, and it may seem a cheaper option, but if you don’t meet your repayments, you could lose your home.

 If you get turned down

-You can check your credit report with credit reference agencies online and improve your chances of being approved for credit by lenders.
+You can check your credit report with credit-reference agencies online and take steps to

 improve your credit rating